fin-cli/handbook/guides/commands-cookbook.md

 ```
 A command's synopsis is used for validating the arguments, before passing them to the implementation.

-The longdesc is also displayed when calling the `help` command, for example, `wp help example hello`.
-Its syntax is [Markdown Extra](http://michelf.ca/projects/php-markdown/extra/) and here are a few more notes on how it's handled by WP-CLI:
+The longdesc is also displayed when calling the `help` command, for example, `fin help example hello`.
+Its syntax is [Markdown Extra](http://michelf.ca/projects/php-markdown/extra/) and here are a few more notes on how it's handled by FIN-CLI:

 * The longdesc is generally treated as a free-form text.
 The `OPTIONS` and `EXAMPLES` section names are not enforced, just common and recommended.
 * Sections names (`## NAME`) are colorized and printed with zero indentation.